-History is a vibrant and exciting subject which is taught in a way that involves the pupils, so capturing their interest and extending their knowledge.
+History is a vibrant and exciting subject which is taught in a way that involves the students, so capturing their interest and extending their knowledge.

-Our results at all levels are, and have been for some time, amongst the best if not the best in the school.
-Our uptake at A Level has seen two teaching groups over several years and in September 2013 went up to three, with fifty-two students at AS!
+Our results at all levels are, and have been for some time, amongst the best if not the History cotinues to be a popular subject for students progressing to university with a high percentage of students attending Russell Group universities.
 We are very proud of this and indeed it reflects our vision and ethos which is to inspire and foster a love for a subject that is academically respected and also has a wealth of subject interest and diversity.